Why use an agile method for cloud based implementation

-You can implement SuccessFactors using any method you want – but why not use fact-based recommendations?
-SAP Activate incorporate the Agile approach.
+You can implement cloud based solutions using any method you want – but why not use fact-based recommendations?
+If you are working with solutions like for example SAP SuccessFactors, I recommend an approach based on the agile methodology.
 Agile is a time-boxed, iterative approach to software delivery that builds software solutions incrementally from the start of the project, instead of trying to deliver it all at once near the end.
 So it refers to an iterative, incremental method of managing the design and build activities of engineering, information technology and other business areas that aim to provide new product or service development in a highly flexible and interactive manner.

 SAP did not invent the agile principles, but has adopted these as a guiding principle for all solution implementations.
 The Agile approach seeks alternatives to sequential project methodologies and helps teams respond to unpredictability through incremental, iterative work cadences and empirical feedback.
 Agile software development refers to a group of software development methodologies based on iterative development, where requirements and solutions evolve through collaboration between self-organizing cross-functional teams.